E-niek/x86_64-asm-tutorials/notes/011-Macros_in_nasm.md

 ## Local Labels in Macros
 As we have learned, macros are expanded upon assembly of the source code, into pre-defined code.
 If that code contains a label, this can potentially cause duplicate label error if the macro is used more than once.

 This problem can be solved by using `%%` before label names within a macro.
-This will make it so that the label is unique every time it es expanded.
+This will make it so that the label is unique every time it is expanded.

 ## Defining Values With `EQU`
 `EQU` is used to define constants for future use.